mmspg/pcc-geo-slicing/README.md

 J. Ballé, N. Johnston, D. Minnen,
 ["Integer Networks for data compression with latent-variable models"](https://openreview.net/pdf?id=S1zz2i0cY7)

 If you wish to use the GPU anyway, use the keyword `--gpu` in the compress/decompress parser.
-Furthermore, the `--debug` argument in the decompress parser will try to get rid of the errors by retrying the decompression until they don't appear.
-The minimum tolerable error may have to be set manually, depending on the target bpp and the nature of the point cloud.
+Furthermore, the `--debug` argument in the decompress parser will try to avoid such reconstruction error by retrying the decompression until the distortion between the decompressed and the original block is under a threshold, which has to be set manually in the code.